The layer complexity of Arthur-Merlin-like communication

 The following complexity measure is a core methodological notion for this work.

-\ndefi{Layer complexity}{Let $\Pi$ be an \NP-protocol for solving $f:\01^n\times\01^n\to\01*$, possibly with error.
+\ndefi{Layer complexity}{Let $\Pi$ be an \NP-protocol for solving $f:\OI^n\times\OI^n\to\set{0,1,\bot}$, possibly with error.

-We say that the protocol $\Pi$\itemi{ \item has layer complexity $l$ if every $(x,y)\in\01^n\times\01^n$ belongs to at most $l$ rectangles of $\Pi$; \item has \f0-layer complexity $l_0$ if every $(x,y)\in f^{-1}(0)$ belongs to at most $l_0$ rectangles of $\Pi$; \item has \f1-layer complexity $l_1$ if every $(x,y)\in f^{-1}(1)$ belongs to at most $l_1$ rectangles of $\Pi$. } }
+We say that the protocol $\Pi$\itemi{ \item has layer complexity $l$ if every $(x,y)\in\OI^n\times\OI^n$ belongs to at most $l$ rectangles of $\Pi$; \item has $0$-layer complexity $l_0$ if every $(x,y)\in f^{-1}(0)$ belongs to at most $l_0$ rectangles of $\Pi$; \item has $1$-layer complexity $l_1$ if every $(x,y)\in f^{-1}(1)$ belongs to at most $l_1$ rectangles of $\Pi$. } }

-The concept of layer complexity is very natural and rather old:\ probably, for the first time it has been studied in the context of non-deterministic communication by Karchmer, Newman, Saks and Wigderson~\cite{KNSW94_Non}.
-We will extensively use this notion to analyse the previously known sub-\AM\ classes with strong lower bounds and to define some new communication models.
+The concept of layer complexity in the context of non-deterministic communication is very natural and not new, dating back at least to~\cite{KNSW94_Non} by Karchmer, Newman, Saks and Wigderson.
+We will use it extensively in order to analyse some previously known subclasses of \AM\ with strong lower bounds and to define some new ones.